Stoffel-Labs/stoffel-mpc-coordinator/README.md

 - **On-chain**: Ethereum smart-contract coordination via Alloy and the Stoffel Solidity bindings.
 - **Off-chain**: secure JSON-RPC over mutual TLS for local or non-chain deployments.

-Default features enable both transports.
-Use `--no-default-features --features off-chain` or `--no-default-features --features on-chain` to build only one transport.

-## Package status

-This is a `0.1.0` release-prep crate.
-It currently depends on the pinned Stoffel Solidity SDK binding crates, which need to be published or removed from the public dependency graph before a crates.io publish can succeed.

 ## Deploying the coordinator

 Start Anvil using `anvil`.